 have spread beyond the mole.
 A sample of lymph node tissue may need to be removed to test for cancer cells.

 It is important to know whether the melanoma has extended beyond the tumor site to involve lymph nodes as this changes both the stage of the tumor and the treatment required.

 Once melanoma is found, tests are performed to find out the thickness of the primary lesion and whether the cancer has spread and, if so, to what extent.
-This information helps your doctor to determine which treatment is best for you.
+This information helps determine which treatment is best for you.
 Melanoma, like other cancers, is classified according to stages.
 The lower the stage, the more likely the tumor is to be cured and the easier it is to treat.

 Staging is a careful attempt to determine the extent of the cancer invasion.
 It considers the thickness of the tumor, presence of cancer cells in local lymph nodes, whether the cancer has spread beyond its primary localization and, if it has, what body parts are affected.
 Depending on the thickness of the original tumor, additional tests to determine staging may include:

 The following stages are currently used to classify melanoma: